r-devel/rdevguide/06-finding_the_source.md

 stats:::C_compcases$name
 ```

 We know that it is in the stats package as we see that when we print complete.cases or look at the help file.
-This shows us that the entry point is simply "compcases" and in fact that is the general convention in R code, that you simply remove the `C_` prefix (sometimes `.F_` for Fortran code) in the name of the object passed to the first argument of the call.
+This shows us that the entry point is simply "compcases" and in fact that is the general convention in R code, that you simply remove the `C_` prefix (sometimes `.F_` for Fortran code^[Other variations are also possible.
+For example, `.External.graphics()` calls to C functions in the grid package have a `C_` prefix in the R code, but an `L_` prefix in the C code.]) in the name of the object passed to the first argument of the call.

 2. Once you have the entry point, search as for R code.
 In the case of searching on GitHub, restrict the search to files with the relevant extension